HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 Where:

-`<OAuthProviderName>` is the OAuth provider name (typically OAuthConfig) `<ProviderConfigFile>` is the full path to the OAuth provider configuration file.
-Please download and use this [DXProvider.xml](../configuration/DXProvider.xml) configuration file which includes Auto Authorize setup for the VoltMX client.
+- `<OAuthProviderName>` is the OAuth provider name (typically OAuthConfig).
+- `<ProviderConfigFile>` is the full path to the OAuth provider configuration file.
+Download and use the [DXProvider.xml](../configuration/DXProvider.xml) configuration file which includes Auto Authorize setup for the VoltMX client.

-Example:
+For example:

 ```
 AdminTask.createOAuthProvider('[-providerName OAuthConfig -fileName /opt/HCL/AppServer/properties/DXProvider.xml]')